 What Is Withdrawal?

 Withdrawal begins a few hours after the last dose of a drug, and it can affect people differently.
-Someone experiencing a physical withdrawal from drugs like heroin or alcohol will have unpleasant side effects such as a fever, agitation, vomiting, and muscle cramps.
+Someone experiencing physical withdrawal from drugs like heroin or alcohol will have unpleasant side effects such as a fever, agitation, vomiting, and muscle cramps.

 Withdrawal symptoms can be severe, and they can last for weeks or even months.
 That’s why it’s important to detox under medical supervision.
 A professional can help you manage your symptoms and get through withdrawal safely.